I always hear people stressing the importance of leaving a legacy after death. But this idea can be dangerous, and it doesn’t make sense.

 - Akhenaten (around 1380 BC – 1334 BC)

-I’m guessing you recognize a couple of these names from high school history and movies.
-But, ask yourself these questions:
+I bet you recognize a couple of these names from history class or the movies.
+But, seriously, ask yourself:

 - What do you really know about these pharaohs?